Flying Pigs

 Flying Pigs (Skrzydlate Świnie) is a 2010 Polish drama film directed by Anna Kazejak-Dawid.
 It premiered on 5 November 2010 in Poland.

 Plot

 The story of a group of friends from a small town near Poznań, Grodzisk Wielkopolski, who shared a common passion: football, or rather "active support for a football club".
 They are connected by a club, divided by a life situation.
 Oskar Nowacki (35) just became a father.
-Together with his brother Mariusz (25), he sells religious items in the Basilica in Licheń.
+Together with his brother Mariusz (25), he sells religious items in the Basilica of Our Lady of Licheń.
 Mariusz's girlfriend, Basia (22), accompanies the boys because of their love of support and remnants of attachment to Mariusz, but above all because of their fascination with Oskar.